 Support, careers and beyond

 As a social work and psychology major, Del Pozzi wants to work in a hospital setting.
-She said that she wishes to educate people about and improve America’s health care system.
+She said that she wishes to improve and educate people about America’s healthcare system.

 “There’s always a need for people who have a good understanding of social work and can help others with the benefits that are out there,” Del Pozzi said.
 “I want to make sure that someone can be there to advocate for them in times of stress and anxiety when they’re in need of medical help.”

-Besides her parents, Del Pozzi said that her teammates are her motivation to get up at dawn every morning from Monday to Saturday.
-As a college student, Del Pozzi said it’s not easy staying up late to do homework and getting up early for practices.
+Besides her parents, Del Pozzi said that her teammates are her motivation to get up at dawn every morning from Mondays to Saturdays.
+As a college student, it’s not easy staying up late to do homework and getting up early for practices.